qlurkin/qlurkin.github.io/docs/courses/scalable/k8s/index.md

 ## Scalability

-Nowadays, it is increasingly common for an application to handle a workload $$W_l$$ that varies over time.
-To manage more workload, more hardware capacity $$H_c$$ is required.
+Nowadays, it is increasingly common for an application to handle a workload $W_l$ that varies over time.
+To manage more workload, more hardware capacity $H_c$ is required.
 However, it is incorrect to think that simply doubling the hardware capacity will allow you to handle twice the workload.
-This is referred to as the scalability factor $$S_f$$.
+This is referred to as the scalability factor $S_f$.

 $$ W_l = S_f times H_c $$